Corns

 Corns are often painful, particularly when standing and walking.
 The middle of these round, wart-like lumps of hard skin is usually especially painful.
 You can normally see a clearly defined core there.

-Corns are usually quite easy to see due to their raised surface and the yellowish-beige color of their hard skin.
+Corns have a raised surface and the hardened skin there is yellowish-beige.
 Those that occur between the toes are often whitish in color and softer than those on other parts of the feet.
-This is because the skin is more moist there.
+This is because the skin is moister there.

 Causes and risk factors